 Remember it’s not all about the verticals and acres.
 Sometimes skiing the whole vertical listed top to bottom is not possible to achieve, without taking a brief chairlift up, to continue going downhill.
 Although it certainly is possible to ski from top to bottom without a chairlift at many of these resorts.
 Study the trail map and plan your route.

 Every ski resort listed beats a day in the office!
 Thanks for checking Colorado’s biggest ski resorts by size.
 As aforementioned missing from this list is the state’s expert’s only ski area with 1 chair lift and plenty of traversing for steep powder, Silverton Mountain.
-Have an epic time skiing and snowboarding the Rockies this season!
+Have a terrific time skiing and snowboarding the Rockies this season!